neursh/stopee/README.md

 # Stopee
-A browser extension to minimize websites redirect users to Shopee affiliate
+A browser extension to block Shopee affiliate